milindghatole641-crypto/Contact-Book/README.md

 📒 Contact Book – Python Project
 🔹 Project Overview

-This is a Python-based Contact Book application that allows users to manage their contacts using basic CRUD operations (Create, Read, Update, Delete).
-The project uses functions, file handling, and JSON data storage to store contact information persistently.
+This project is a Python-based Contact Book application that performs basic CRUD operations (Create, Read, Update, Delete) using functions and JSON file handling.
+Users can add, view, update, and delete contacts, with all data stored persistently in a JSON file.
+The project demonstrates Python fundamentals such as modular programming, file handling, conditional logic, and user input handling, making it ideal for beginners and academic mini-projects.

 The application is designed for beginners to understand Python fundamentals such as functions, loops, conditionals, and file operations.